pac9/pac9.github.io/README.md

 - creating circles and using the framerate to give illusion of movement
 - a take on the countdown clock

-The aim was really just to have fun and bring together some of common algorithms used throughout the course such as arrays, loops, and conditionals.
+The aim was really just to have fun and bring together some of common data structures and algorithms used throughout the course such as arrays, loops, and conditionals.